Computational Tradeoffs of Optimization-Based Bound Tightening in ReLU Networks: Background

 To find all activation bounds using formulation \eqref{eq:OBBT}, we proceed forward from the input layer to compute upper and lower activation bounds one layer at a time.
 This procedure is described in Algorithm \ref{alg:bounder}.
 We say that the bounds $\mbox{LB}_{n}^{(m)}$ and $\mbox{UB}_{n}^{(m)}$ resulting from this algorithm are the \emph{strong} node activation bounds.
 Note that in step \ref{step:solve} we can solve the relaxed version of \eqref{eq:OBBT} if we want to compute $\widehat{\mbox{LB}}_{j}^{(l)}$ and $\widehat{\mbox{UB}}_{j}^{(l)}$.
 We call these the \emph{weak} node activation bounds.
 If, instead, we ignore step \ref{step:solve} altogether, we obtain what we call the \emph{naive} node activation bounds.

 We remark that in our implementation of Algorithm~\ref{alg:bounder}, we parallelized the for loop in line 5; this is possible because problem \eqref{eq:OBBT} is independent $\forall n\in [n_m]$ for a fixed layer $m\in [L]$.
 Note also that if the MILP solver fails to produce an optimal integer solution, we ask the solver to provide us with the best dual bound available, if there is one, before using the bound from Proposition \ref{prop:naive}.
+This could happen in rare cases, for example, if the time limit is reached without a dual bound being reported or if there are numerical issues, among others.

+This algorithm could be extended to recurrent neural networks with a finite number of steps, but for the purposes of this paper, we will restrict the scope to feedforward neural networks.

 \SetKwInput{KwInput}{Input} \SetKwInput{KwOutput}{Output}